 When a Senator and his wife are found dead in their home, their young son Barrett is the only witness.
 Batman, Robin, and Nightwing investigate some Xhosa gang members who lived with the Senator during NML.
 But in the end, Batman is floored when he discovers the truth.
 Barrett killed mom and dad because “they bugged [him].”
 Also, Wayne Manor is rebuilt and Batman brings a prominent political candidate to justice after the politician impregnates and then murders a prostitute.
 If you haven’t guessed, Gotham Knights is going to be a dark book that don’t pull no punches.

-–FLASHBACK: On the fourth Tuesday in September, Batman battles the Colombian Mob aka the Colombian-American drug cartel (as seen in Detective Comics #743).
+–FLASHBACK: From Detective Comics #743.
+The fourth Tuesday in September.
+Batman battles the Colombian Mob aka the Colombian-American drug cartel.

 Gotham’s new rapid transit system is still under construction, but it is already running to most parts of the city.
 Buildings are sprouting like flowers in spring.
 The new federal building is the centerpiece of the new Gotham high-rise skyline.
 Things are rapidly getting better, but the fanatical vigilante known as The Banner is still pissed off at the US government for having abandoned Gotham during NML.
 Thus, the Banner aims to destroy the new federal building.
 Batman teams-up with FBI Agent Leary and prevents the terrorist act from happening.